Spatial causal inference in the presence of unmeasured confounding and interference: Bayesian inference of local and interference effects with spatial dependencies and unmeasured spatial confounding

 \subsection{Prior distributions for confounding adjustment}

-In Bayesian settings, model performance often depends on the choice of hyperparameters, and it has been shown that non-informative priors can lead to poor performance in certain settings \citep{gelman2008weakly}.
-Therefore, we adopt weakly informative prior distributions for model parameters.
-These parameters are the intercept, the coefficients of the measured covariates, the coefficients of the local and neighborhood exposure and confounder values, and the variance of the residual error in \cref{eq:linear_sem}, and the intercept, the coefficients of the measured covariates, and the parameters of the covariance matrix in \cref{eq:UZ_normal}.
+In Bayesian settings, model performance often depends on the choice of hyperparameters, and non-informative priors can lead to poor performance in certain settings \citep{gelman2008weakly}.
+We adopt weakly informative prior distributions for intercepts, coefficients of the measured covariates, and the local and neighborhood exposure and confounder values, the variance of the residual error in \cref{eq:linear_sem}, and the parameters of the covariance matrix in \cref{eq:UZ_normal}.